grafana/loki/docs/getting-started/get-logs-into-loki.md

    Below is an example that sends logs from a default Grafana installation to Loki.
 We updated the following fields:
    - job_name - This differentiates the logs collected from other log groups.
-   - targets - is now optional for static_configs, however is often defined because in older versions of Promtail it was not optional.
+   - targets - Optional for static_configs, however is often defined because in older versions of Promtail it was not optional.
 This was an artifact from directly using the Prometheus service discovery code which required this entry.
-   - labels - any number of static labels to apply to every log line scraped by this definition, good examples here might be things like environment and/or job or app.
+   - labels - Static label to apply to every log line scraped by this definition.
+Good examples would be environment name, job name, or app name.
    - __path__ - The path to where the logs are stored that I want Loki to consume.

 ```